trentmilton/jquery.sd.tapirgo/README.md

 The following guide is designed for those users who are using ghost, but it can work with any site that has RSS (which should really be any site right?).

-Tapirus requires a token from Tapir (http://www.tapirgo.com).
+jquery.sd.tapirgo requires a token from Tapir (http://www.tapirgo.com).
 You can get one on their website by filling in your email and the URL to your RSS feed (http://example.com/rss).

-First we need to add the jQuery Tapirus script together with the dependencies.
+First we need to add the jQuery jquery.sd.tapirgo script together with the dependencies.
 Open default.hbs and add the following code after {{ghost_foot}}:

 ```
 <script src="/assets/js/moment.js"></script>